Kids Judo Classes

 At Wall 2 Wall Martial Arts we teach children as young as 4 years old.

-Ages 4-9 - Starting out in Judo
+Ages 4-9 - Pee Wee Class - Starting out and having fun in Judo

 For students that are 4 to 9 years of age, the class focuses primarily on developing the most fundamental skills that young students require to effectively learn Judo.
 This is a fun-filled class designed to teach the kids through games and quick-changing drills.